collapsed-stacks/startups/questions/13098/microsoft-and-samsung-hardware-hololens-gearvr-partnership-to-sell-with-app.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2017-07-29
 - score: 2

-<p>Check your contracts with them.
-They probably rule out selling directly without permission.</p>
+Check your contracts with them.
+They probably rule out selling directly without permission.

-<p>For the rest, basically ask them.
-It's the only way you'll know for sure.</p>
+For the rest, basically ask them.
+It's the only way you'll know for sure.